-- Any person who is opening a package using a sharp object, such as a knife and cutter, must wear gloves to prevent injuries caused by the edge of the sharp object. - The product must be transported in correct method that corresponds to the weight.
-Failure to do so may lead to injuries. - Do not stand or rest heavy objects on the product. - Do not stack the boxes containing inverters higher than the number recommended. - When carrying the inverter, do not hold it by the front cover; it may fall off or fail. - During installation, caution must be taken not to drop the inverter as doing so may cause injuries. - The product must be installed on the surface that withstands the weight of the inverter.

-- Do not install the product on a hot surface.
-The mounting orientation of the inverter must be correct.
-The inverter must be installed on a strong surface securely with screws so that it will not drop. - Do not install or operate the inverter if it is damaged or has parts missing. - Foreign conductive objects must be prevented from entering the inverter.
-That includes screws and metal fragments or other flammable substance such as oil. - As the inverter is a precision instrument, do not drop or subject it to impact. - The surrounding air temperature for LD and ND (initial setting) models must be between -10 and +50°C (non-freezing).
-The surrounding air temperature for SLD and HD models must be between -10 and +40°C (non-freezing).
+- To prevent injury, wear cut-resistant gloves when opening packaging with sharp tools. - Use proper lifting techniques or a trolley when carrying products. - Do not stand or rest heavy objects on the product. - Do not stack the boxes containing inverters higher than the number recommended - When carrying the inverter, do not hold it by the front cover; it may fall or break. - During installation, caution must be taken not to drop the inverter as doing so may cause injuries. - The product must be installed on the surface that withstands the weight of the inverter. - Do not install the product on a hot surface. - Ensure the mounting orientation of this product is correct. - Ensure this product is mounted securely in its enclosure.
+Do not install or operate the inverter if it is damaged or has parts missina. - Foreign conductive objects must be prevented from entering the inverter.
+That includes screws and metal fragments or other flammable substance such as oil. - As the inverter is a precision instrument, do not drop or subject it to impact. - The surrounding air temperature for LD models must be between -10 and +50°C (non-freezing).
+The surrounding air temperature for SLD (initial setting) models must be between -10 and +40°C (non-freezing).
 Otherwise the inverter may be damaged. - The ambient humidity must be 95%RH or less (noncondensing).
 Otherwise the inverter may be damaged.
 (Refer to page 17 for details.)